 I am registered as an Accredited Mental Health Social Worker with the Australian Association of Social Workers (AASW).
 This requires me to adhere to the AASW Code of Ethics and to undertake regular professional training and supervision.
 I also adhere to the National LGBTI Health Alliance's guidelines on Working Therapeutically with LGBTI Clients.

 I have 20 years' experience providing counselling in hospitals, community health centres, courts and crisis lines as well as private practice.

 My experience has taught me that poor mental health is often strongly related to social injustice and systemic problems rather individual factors alone.
 I value and welcome diversity and strive to make my practice culturally-safe.

-Newtown: The practice is on King Street, near Missenden Road, ten minutes walk from Newtown train station.
-There is a bus stop at the front and time-limited free parking on nearby side streets.
+Newtown: The practice is on the southern end of King St, about ten minutes walk from Newtown train station and five minutes walk from St Peters station.
+There is a bus stop near the front and time-limited free parking on nearby side streets.

-$180 per hour (plus GST) for sessions funded by third parties.
+$200 per hour for sessions funded by third parties.